Feb 4, 2026 · Updated on Mar 7, 2026

 A Little Bit More

-You can find your saved Quick Action file at this path: ~/Library/Services/
+You can find your saved Quick Action file that you created with Automator at this path: ~/Library/Services/

 How to get there quickly: